 White Basmati Rice - Sweet and neutral.
 Rice strengthens the spleen and stomach, boosts qi (energy), and nourishes the body.

 Split Mung Beans - Also known as yellow split lentils, mung dal or moong dal is high in protein and fibre, supports detoxification, and cools inflammation.
 Sweet and cool.
 Split mung beans are whole green mung beans that have been hulled and split in half.
 It clears Heat, detoxifies the body, and strengthens the spleen and stomach.
+Studies show mung beans support digestion and provide excellent nutritional benefits.

 Turmeric - This flowering plant in the ginger family Zingiberaceae, is known for its anti-inflammatory, antioxidant properties that support liver health.
 Warm in nature and bitter.
 Turmeric invigorates blood, reduces stagnation, and supports digestion.
 Left over turmeric?
 Try this anti-inflammatory turmeric soup!